cxb3rf1lth/cybersec-hub/src/prd.md

 **Success criteria**: Users can create repositories, edit code with syntax highlighting, manage issues, create pull requests, and collaborate on security tools

 ### Project Templates & Tool Repositories
-**What it does**: Specialized cybersecurity project templates and curated tool repositories categorized by security domains (penetration testing, forensics, automation, etc.)
+**What it does**: Specialized cybersecurity project templates and curated tool repositories categorized by security domains (penetration testing, forensics, automation, etc.) with full collaborative development capabilities
-**Why it matters**: Accelerates development by providing proven starting points for common security tasks and centralized access to essential security tools
+**Why it matters**: Accelerates development by providing proven starting points for common security tasks and centralized access to essential security tools, while enabling team-based development
-**Success criteria**: Users can discover, use, and contribute templates and tool collections; templates include complete setup instructions and usage examples
+**Success criteria**: Users can discover, use, and contribute templates and tool collections; templates include complete setup instructions and usage examples; teams can collaborate on template development with version control

+### Team Collaboration System
+**What it does**: Comprehensive team management with role-based permissions, project planning with milestones and tasks, real-time collaborative editing, and pull request workflows
+**Why it matters**: Security professionals often work in teams and need structured collaboration tools for developing security frameworks, conducting research, and managing complex projects
+**Success criteria**: Teams can invite members, assign roles, plan projects with milestones, collaborate on code in real-time, and manage contributions through pull requests

-### Advanced Code Editor
+### Advanced Code Editor with Collaboration
-**What it does**: Full-featured code editor with syntax highlighting for 15+ languages, real-time collaboration, file management, and code execution capabilities
+**What it does**: Full-featured code editor with syntax highlighting for 15+ languages, real-time collaboration with live cursors, file management, branch management, and version control integration
-**Why it matters**: Provides a professional development environment for creating security tools, scripts, and proof-of-concept exploits
+**Why it matters**: Provides a professional development environment for creating security tools, scripts, and proof-of-concept exploits with seamless team collaboration
-**Success criteria**: Users can edit code with full syntax highlighting, share editing sessions, save/load files, and execute code safely
+**Success criteria**: Users can edit code with full syntax highlighting, see real-time collaborator changes, manage branches and commits, and work together on complex security projects

 ### Real-Time Messaging System
 **What it does**: Direct message communication between users with support for text and code snippets